TheGabmeister/resources/README.md

 One major shift that happened recently was the advent of AI.
 Large language models (LLMs) made a lot of beginner-level resources obsolete.
 We used to scavange the depths of online forums and stack overflow looking for "how-to" tutorials.
 Nowadays, we ask AI first, and do a search only if the answer is inadequate.
 This is why I will focus on resources that I think add value on top of what AI can already provide.

-The biggest mistake I did back then was getting into game engines without understanding computer programming fundamentals.
+The two biggest mistakes I did back when I was starting was getting into game engines and going straight into object-oriented programming (OOP) without understanding the fundamentals.
 I have never taken any formal computer science or game development education, so I just jumped straight into Unity and watched YouTube tutorials.
 Mainstream game engines do a lot of heavy lifting to abstract away the complexity happening under the hood.
 If you stay too long working on this abstraction layer, your knowledge and skills will plateau early, and it will be harder to tackle complex projects that require deeper understanding.
-That is why I recommend studying Assembly, C, and C++ alongside game engines.
+That is why I recommend studying Assembly, C, C++, and non-OOP paradigms alongside learning game engines.
 If you have lots of time, I recommend making your own simple game engine just for learning.
-Get comfortable programming like how it was in the early 90s, and gradually move up the abstraction layers.
+Get comfortable programming like how it was in the 90s, and gradually move up the abstraction layers.

 Another best practice, if it's not already obvious, is to read the manual.
 The Unity and Unreal documentation, for example, are continously being updated.
 You would be surprised how much hidden gems are tucked away here.